Shamble Golf Explained: Rules, Scoring, and Winning Tips

 Scoring in a shamble format combines individual shots with team strategy, and it’s important to know exactly how each stroke counts.
 Unlike a regular scramble, where only the best score matters, a shamble lets each player’s stroke count after the best drive is selected.
 Handicaps can also be applied to give all players a fair chance.
 Here’s a clear guide:

-Shamble Scoring Basics
+Shamble Golf Scoring Basics

 • Choose the Best Tee Shot: After all players hit their drives, the team selects the best one.